bakins/php-fpm-exporter/README.md

 and configure php-fpm to handle status requests.
 Example for nginx: https://easyengine.io/tutorials/php/fpm-status-page/

 To use Fastcgi, set `--fastcgi` to a url such as `tcp://127.0.0.1:9090/status` if php-fpm is listening on a tcp socket or `unix:///path/to/php.sock` for a unix socket.
-Note: php-fpm must be configured to use `/status` if using a unix socket, `php-fpm-exporter` does not currently support changing this.
+Note: the `--endpoint` url will be used as the request over fcgi so it should work just like on your webserver.

 Metrics
 =======